SindreKjelsrud/kjelsrud.dev/src/pages/bookmarks.md

 ## Miscellaneous

 - [mnmlist](https://mnmlist.com/) about minimalism, it's importance today, and how less is the answer
-- [Pengeblogg](https://pengeblogg.bloggnorge.com/) tips & ideas about personal finances, stockmarket et-cetera
 - [Lacero](https://galactanet.com/oneoff/lacero.html) great Ready Player One fan fiction by Andy Weir
 - [What Crypto Has in Common with Trickshotting and Faze Clan](https://blog.teji.io/faze) interesting blog-post by Jet Williams surrounding digital ownership